How to get a liquor license in New York City

 Finally, you’ll encounter expenses beyond the required liquor license filing fee—there are costs to get health department approval, get a business certificate, and perform other steps along the way.

-Another cost you’ll need to factor in is liquor liability and small business insurance.
+Another cost you’ll need to factor in is liquor liability and restaurant and bar insurance.
 But we make coverage affordable.
 Plus, it’s quick and easy—contact Huckleberry for a free online quote (it’ll take less than 5 minutes).